Founder & Lead Editor

 Comfort and Fit

 Sizing Advice Generally, the GEL-Contend 9 fits true to size.
-If you are a standard size 10, buy a size 10.
-However, the toe box, while decent, tapers a bit.
-If you have bunions or just prefer your toes to splay out like a duck, you might want to look at the wide options or go up a half size.
-But as I mentioned earlier, be warned that the "Wide" isn't practically a boat—it's just slightly roomier.
+If you’re a standard size 10, buy a size 10.
+The toe box is decent but it does taper.
+If you have bunions or just like more toe splay, the wide options (or a half size up) can make sense.
+But be aware: the “Wide” isn’t a boat, it’s just a bit roomier.

 The Ride The ride is stable and cushioned, but "damp."
 It absorbs shock well, but it doesn't pop you back up.
 It's a protective feeling, not a fast one.